TalhahAwan/joe-goldbergs-book-engine/README.md

 ## Description

-I was motivated to complete this project to gain a larger understanding on how to make readmes through node JS.
+I was motivated to complete this project to gain a larger understanding on how to make an app through MERN.
-I built this project to deliver the client a ReadMe generator.
+I built this project to deliver the client a Book Search Engine.
 Created a webpage from the ground up to deliver to the client.
-I learned better understanding of node js.
+I learned better understanding of MERN.

 ## Installation

 1. Install this project by going to the repository and cloning it on to your local drive.
 2. Open in VS code.
-3. Use node JS to start application.
+3. Use npm start to start application.
-4. You should now be able to view the questions.
+4. You should now be able to view the app.

 ## Usage